transientlunatic/tikz-feyn/readme.md

 \tf[p,l, looseness=1]{i,o}
 ```

 which adjusts the circularity of the arc.
-For an extreme example, take a diagram composed only or arcs:
+For an extreme example, take
+a diagram composed only loops and arcs:

 ```tex
 \begin{tfeyn}